 - Lonza Disinfectant Wipes

 - Lysol Brand Clean & Fresh Multi-Surface Cleaner (20% cleaner solution to water ratio)

 - Sani-Cloth Prime Germicidal Disposable Wipes

 - Read the manufacturer’s instructions carefully.
-Many require the surface to remain wet for a few minutes, so continuous wiping might be required.
+Many require the surface to remain wet for a few minutes, so continuous wiping might be necessary.

 - Allow the surface to dry.